jcrachael/wheres-wally/README.md

 ## To dos:

-1. Transfer 'levels' data to Firestore
+1. Transfer `levels` data to Firebase
+2. Check if leaderboard variable in `App.js` is required
+3. Check if the `useEffect()` that gets the leaderboard and topScores data on initial render in `App.js` is required; bugfix the infinite loop that makes infinite calls to Firebase
-2. Implement Level 2
+4. Implement level 2

 ---